WebberZone/better-search/readme.txt

 * **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
 * **Profanity filter**: Customise the list of stop words that will automatically be filtered out of search queries
 * **Translation ready**: Better Search is translation ready.
 If you're interested in translating Better Search into your own language <a href="http://ajaydsouza.com/contact/">let me know</a>.

+= Contribute =
+Better Search is also available on Github at https://github.com/ajaydsouza/better-search So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.

 == Upgrade Notice ==